 Melissa supports the wellbeing of adults, young people and children.
 Melissa offers a warm, caring, respectful and supportive approach, using strengths-based counselling.

 Melissa has worked supporting wellbeing as a registered Counsellor, Supervisor and Career Counsellor, since 2006.
-She worked as a Guidance Officer from 2008.
-She supports Personal Counselling, Supervision and Career Counselling in her private practice.

 Melissa is registered as a: